The Car Connection Ram ProMaster City Overview

 Cargo and payload are are two of the major reasons to choose a van, and the ProMaster City lineup aims at offering the largest, most versatile cargo box among the current crop of city vans.
 Ram says that the cargo width is a best-in-class 60.4 inches, while total cargo volume is almost 132 feet and the 48.4-inch width between wheelwells allows a full-size pallet aboard.
 In cargo models, there are six tie-down rings, with a combined 1,000-pound rating, and with the rear seats folded, there's almost six feet of cargo-floor length.

-Three models of the ProMaster City are initially offered for 2015, with two of them entirely cargo-oriented.
-Tradesman and SLT aim at cargo use, while Wagon models offer back seats and rear side windows (although in all models the rearmost area is covered).
+Four models of the ProMaster City are on offer, with two of them entirely cargo-oriented.
+Tradesman and SLT aim at cargo use, while Wagon and SLT Wagon models offer back seats and rear side windows (although in all models the rearmost area is covered).
 There’s only one rear door arrangement here; the ProMaster City's setup brings 60/40-split rear doors; the doors can open to 180 degrees, with the smaller one opening to the curb side.

 The ProMaster City will offer a version of Ram’s Uconnect infotainment touch-screen system, as well as available satellite radio and on-board navigation.
 Various Mopar accessories will include roof-rack systems, graphics packages, and towing accessories, while safety features are more passenger-grade, not cargo-grade, with a rear camera system, a parking aid, and a full set of airbags, including a driver’s knee bag, all part of the standard safety kit.